byu-cpe/ecen520_student/ddr/ip/ip.md

 Further, create a `makefile` that includes the following rules:
 * A `ipclean` rule that deletes the `mig_7series_0`, `managed_ip_project`, and `ip_user_files` directories.
-* A rule that builds the IP from the `make_ip.tcl` file
+* A `make_ip` rule that builds the IP from the `make_ip.tcl` file
    * Create the `mig_7series_0` directory
    * Copy the files `mig_a.prj` and `mig_7series_0.xci` to the `mig_7series_0` directory
    * Run the following command in the `mig_7series_0` directory to recreate the IP from these copied files: `vivado -mode batch -source make_ip.tcl`

 Experiment with your clean and build rules to make sure you can easily remove and recreate the IP from your repository.
-You should make sure your IP is cleaned as part of your top-level assignment clean process.
+You should make sure your IP directory is cleaned as part of your top-level assignment clean process described later.

 ## Generate the Example Design project

 The DDR controller IP comes with an example project that demonstrates how to use the DDR controller.
-This particular project is not designed for the Nexys4 DDR board we are using but we need several files from this project to simulate and build the DDR controller.
+This particular project is not designed for the Nexys4 DDR board we are using.
+However, we need several files from this project to simulate and build the DDR controller for the Nexsys4 DDR board.

 A TCL script, [create_example_project](./create_example_project.tcl), has been created to generate the example project in a directory named `example_design`.
 Run the following command to generate the example project using this TCL script:
 ```
 vivado -mode batch -source create_example_project.tcl -nojournal -notrace
 ```
-Include a makefile rule to create this project and make sure you delete this directory as part of your clean process.
+This command generates a directory `example_design` that contains all the example project files.
+The top-level file is located at `./example_design/mig_7series_0_ex/imports/example_top.v`.

 ## Example DDR Project

-A sample DDR project has been created for you to demonstrate how to use the DDR controller on the Nexys4 DDR board.
+A sample DDR project targeted to the Nexys4 DDR board has been created for you as a demonstration.
 You will go through the process of simulating and building a bitstream to demonstrate the DDR controller.
 This section will describe how to build and simulate this example project.
 You will likely refer to this design as part of your assignment.